SRON-Earth/Balsa/README.txt

  FILE FORMATS
 --------------------------------------------------------------------------------

-Data sets for rf_train and rf_classify are ingested from a simple binary file format, consisting of a 32-bit unsigned integer that indicates the feature count 'N' of each data point, followed by an arbitrary number of points.
+Data sets for balsa_train and balsa_classify are ingested from a simple binary file format, consisting of a 32-bit unsigned integer that indicates the feature count 'N' of each data point, followed by an arbitrary number of points.
 Each point consists of N double precision floating point values, representing the features.